 Ahh, the sweet sound of…white noise?
 Scientifically, white noise helps babies sleep more soundly (and you, too).
 The gentle hush of your new white noise machine just might beat silence for the best noise you’ve heard in a while—besides those adorable baby coos, of course!

-Our list of highest-rated baby sound machines will cover some top-rated products and explain the science behind why it works, where to place it, and how effective the machines are.
-Once you see how much your little one likes it, you might need to go out and buy one for yourself.
+Our list of 10 best baby sound machine unit will cover some top quality products and review the science behind why it works, where to place it, and how effective the machines and tools are.
+Once you see how much your little one likes it, you might need to go out and buy this device for yourself!

 Marpac – Editor's Choice

-An all-around good pick, Marpac does the job and does it well.
-Unlike many other sound machines, Marpac is actually built with a fan inside of it to create its soothing effect.
+An all-around good pick!
+In fact, Marpac does the job and does it well.
+Unlike many other sound machines system available, this unit is actually built with a fan inside of it to echo its soothing effect.
 Rather than attempting to replicate a fan noise, it can be useful to have the real thing.

 Lots of white-noise lovers use fans at night, but they can make the room a bit chilly because of the air movement.
-It is a simple design—there are two speed settings, a tone adjuster, and an on/off switch.
+This device is a simple design—there are two speed settings, a tone adjuster, and an on/off switch.

-Keep in mind that it is only powered by outlet, so it is not portable.
+Keep in mind that it is only powered by outlet plug, so it is not portable.
 It is small, though, so it should be easy to bring along when traveling.

 Believe it or not, there are many different types of white noise at various pitches.
-It is important to have a neutral sound that is not distracting to be able to sleep soundly, and Big Red Rooster has a great white noise option.
-It works well to block out distractions that might startle your baby because it is constant and level.
+It is important to have a quality neutral sound that is not distracting to be able to sleep soundly, and Big Red Rooster has a great white noise option.
+These unit & tools work well to block out distractions that might startle your baby because it is constant and level.

 The buttons to control it are located on the top in an easy-to-use design, so there shouldn’t be any fumbling around in the dark when you want to change any settings.
 Set it to play all night or shut off in 15, 30, or 60 minutes.

 There is nothing that calms your baby better than you—they spent months inside the womb hearing loud sounds, like the rushing of blood and in utero noises.
-To compare, it kind of resembles a loud vacuum cleaner.
+In fact, it kind of resembles a loud vacuum cleaner.
 Once they are born, it can be difficult for your little one to nap on their own without hearing or being near you.

 There is no option for continuous play, but it does save battery life.
 The volume is adjustable, too, so it can work in noisier and quieter situations.